 Young Carer Advisor

 My name is Rachel and I am the Young Carer Adviser for Ormiston Denes Academy.
 My role within the school is to provide support for the young people who care for someone within the family home.
 This can vary between caring for someone with a physical disability or someone who is experiencing a mental health condition.
-I carry out one to one sessions where the young carers can talk to myself about any concerns or worries they may have.
+I carry out one to one sessions where the young carers can talk to me about any concerns or worries they may have.
 I can also work with the young carers by doing confidence or self-esteem workshops.
 Every few months I will also go into school and carry out a lunch club where we all get together, do activities and have fun.

 Outside of school we offer respite for all our young carers and we also have a monthly club where we all come together and have lots of fun taking part and trying new activities.